PowerSpion Features

 How PowerSpion Works

-PowerSpion automatically extracts clock gating structure from RTL design and reports clock-gating metrics (e.g. CGR, CGE, CGEE, OCGR) without running computation-expensive power estimation.
+PowerSpion automatically extracts clock gating structure from RTL design and reports clock-gating metrics (e.g. CGR, CGE, ICGE) without running computation-expensive power estimation.

-Once dump files (FSDB or VCD) are prepared (flow 1), user can run PowerSpion to generate clock-gating metrics based on both instantiated and inferred ICGs from RTL design.
+Once RTL vectors (FSDB or VCD) are prepared, user can run PowerSpion to generate clock-gating metrics based on both instantiated and inferred ICGs from RTL design to generate clock-gating metrics reports as well as power-proxy waveforms.

-OCGR is defined as the percentage of flip-flops whose gated clock remains inactive during each clock cycle.
+ACR (Active Clock Ratio) is defined as the percentage of flip-flops whose gated clock remains active during each clock cycle.

-The figure illustrates that the inverted OCGR (i.e. OCGR is subtracted from 1.0) shows strong correlation with the gate-level power profile.
+The figure illustrates that the ACR waveform shows strong correlation with the gate-level power profile.
 This metric proves valuable in guiding power-aware RTL development, particularly in scenarios where dynamic power constitutes a significant portion of the total power, such as in advanced technology nodes and data-intensive applications.

 Clock Gating Linting